masonc15/CTF-Wargame-Writeups/OverTheWire/bandit/README.md

 The password for the next level is stored in the file **data.txt**, which is a hexdump of a file that has been repeatedly compressed.
 For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
 For example: mkdir /tmp/myname123.
 Then copy the datafile using cp, and rename it using mv (read the manpages!)

 ### Solution
+This problem was more tedious than anything else.
+I had to use multiple decompression techniques including bzip2, gzip, and tar.
+After decompressing many times, I finally got the password in a text file.

+PW: `8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL`
 ---

 ## 13 -> 14